ashiemugwa1997/crud_api/README.md

 Laravel REST API with Sanctum
-This is an example of a REST API using auth tokens with Laravel Sanctum
+This is a REST API using auth tokens with Laravel Sanctum

 Usage
 Change the .env.example to .env and add your database info